European CO2 Technology Centre Mongstad

 Facts:

-To ensure that the experiences from the Technology Centre have the broadest relevance, the Technology Centre will test CO2 capture on two types of flue gases using two capture technologies.
-One source of emissions is the existing catalytic cracker facility at the Mongstad Refinery and the other is emissions from the gas fired combined heat and power plant (CHP), which is under construction.
+The TCM will test CO2 capture on two types of flue gases using two capture technologies.
+One source of emissions is the existing catalytic cracker facility at the Mongstad Refinery and the other is emissions from the gas-fired combined heat and power plant (CHP), which is under construction.
 Two technologies will be tested in parallel, amine technology and chilled ammonia technology.
 The choices of technologies were made by the TCM project on the basis of assessments of the technologies’ potential for improvements, possibilities of implementation as retrofit solutions, possibilities of full-scale application, technical maturity, environmental burden, and the possibilities of capture from sources such as coal, natural gas, and refining.

 StatoilHydro submits plans to Government (February 2009)